-Provenance: This is an invited article commissioned by the Section Editor Xia Fang (Department of hematology, Shanghai Tongji Hospital, Tongji University School of Medicine, Shanghai, China).
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Xia Fang (Department of hematology, Shanghai Tongji Hospital, Tongji University School of Medicine, Shanghai, China).

 - Barker N. Adult intestinal stem cells: critical drivers of epithelial homeostasis and regeneration.
 Nat Rev Mol Cell Biol 2014;15:19-33.
 [Crossref] [PubMed]